Determining the Grade of the Tumour

 Pathologic staging (pTNM) provides more data.
 Classification of pathology stage is described using the lowercase prefix p (e.g., pT, pN, pM).
 This may or may not differ from the clinical stage.

-There are also several other lowercase prefixes that might be used in the staging of your cancer.
+There are also a number of other lowercase prefixes that might be used in the staging of your cancer.

 The subscript y (yTNM) is used to assign a cancer stage after some sort of medical, systemic or radiation treatment is given (Posttherapy or Postneoadjuvant Stage).
 It is typically combined with either a clinical or pathologic stage.
 For example, ycT2N0M0 indicates that after some sort of non-surgical therapy, the new clinical stage is T2N0M0.